LibRapid/librapid/README.md

 ## Credits

-Thanks to @TheWindoof for his help on the library
+Thanks to @TheWindoof for his help on the library.
+He and I collaborate to provide the best user experience possible, as well as to produce innovative new ideas and faster, more efficient code.

 ## How it Works

 LibRapid is a highly-optimized C++ (and CUDA) library which can be found at ```./src/librapid```.
 The C++ library is interfaced with Python using [PyBind11](https://github.com/pybind/pybind11), meaning very little performance is lost between the C++ backend and Python frontend of the library.
+LibRapid also makes use of some of [Agner Fog's](https://agner.org) libraries and optimisations to accelerate low-level functions and increase performance.

 LibRapid also aims to provide a consistent interface between the C++ and Python libraries, allowing you to use the library comprehensively in both languages without having to trawl through two sets of documentation.